-- There is need to enhance the DOSHS human resource and technical capacity for KNNP duties.
-Hiring more inspectors to manage remote areas in particular, for sustainable and equitable enforcement of OSH laws and regulations in all the 47 counties and sub-counties. - Enhancing public awareness and encourage their participation in monitoring EHS activities of the nuclear sector.
+- controls on workplace hazards should be properly instituted to allow full compliance or consequences for non-compliance. - Harmonization of duplicated roles performed by NEMA, Directorate of Occupational Health and Safety Services (DOSHS), Energy and Petroleum Regulatory Authority (EPRA), and Kenya Bureau of Standards (KEBS) in administering of EHS issues in the energy sector.
+The lead agencies can conduct joint inspections, investigations, enforcement and monitoring of NPP facilities in compliance with the accepted risk management plan and with the broader legislative framework. - There is need to enhance the DOSHS human resource and technical capacity for NNP duties.
+Hiring more inspectors to manage remote areas in particular, for sustainable and equitable enforcement of OSH laws and regulations in all the 47 counties and subcounties. - Enhancing public awareness and encourage their participation in monitoring EHS activities of the nuclear sector.
 Enlightening them on roles they have to play in ensuring their own safety through EHS advocacy programmes.
 Media used to disseminate information can be achieved through; seminars held on communal or public spaces, learning and religious institutions. - Radioactive waste vehicle drivers should be trained and educated on safe transportation and handling of such dangerous waste. - Formulation and implementation of the national nuclear sector disaster risk reduction and emergency response management plan.